-- Trustworthy, integrated into an innovative open-source toolset available for industry and research. - Autonomous, with self-adaptation capabilities to the actual profile of the worker, minimising human involvement in the AI application development loop. - Integrated in 4 actual process industries' value chains.
+- Trustworthy integrated into an innovative Open Source toolset available for industry and research. - Autonomous with self-adaptation capabilities to the actual profile of the worker, minimizing human involvement in the AI application development loop. - Integrated in 4 actual process industries value chains.

-In addition, this project has a result directly related to AI for Process Industry Reference Architecture, which expresses that the architecture builds upon the established FIWARE foundation to create an open implementation supporting the orchestration of complex data flows defined in the self-X AI data pipeline, where the AI prototype applications will be developed and tested.
+Additionally, this project has a result [RES6] directly related with AI for Process Industry Reference Architecture, which express that s-X-AIPI architecture build upon stablished FIWARE foundation to create an open implementation to support the orchestration of complex data flows defined in the self-X AI data pipeline, where the AI prototype applications will be developed and tested.